Skip to content

 Identify and Classify Sensitive Data

-Begin by identifying and classifying sensitive data within your organization.
+The first step is to identify and classify sensitive data within your organization.
 Understand what data is most critical and where it resides.
 Categorize it according to sensitivity levels to prioritize protection efforts.

 Develop Comprehensive Policies

-Establish comprehensive DLP policies defining how data should be handled, shared, and protected.
+Establish comprehensive DLP policies that define how data should be handled, shared, and protected.
 Ensure these policies are aligned with regulatory requirements and industry standards.

 Educate and Train Employees